-An introduction to interior space planning through the use of scaled floor plans and elevations.
-Emphasis is placed on the design and selection of furnishings, textiles, accessories, and other interior components.
-Additional studio hours required.
+Interior Design I will introduce students to interior space planning and the application of basic design principles and color theory to interior environments.
+Emphasis is placed on architectural drafting and the design and selection of interior finishes, furniture, and other interior components.
 Prerequisite: Prior or concurrent enrollment in ARC 110 and Reading Proficiency.